Table of Contents

 Harnessing the Power of Link Juice

-For example, we’ll say that you’ve gained a high-quality backlink with tons of link equity to your “NYC Car Accident Lawyer” PA.
-On that PA, you link internally to almost every page in your car accident SILO and many of your resource pages.
+For example, we’ll say that you’ve gained a high-quality backlink with tons of link equity to your “NYC Car Accident Lawyer” page.
+On that page, you link internally to almost every page in your car accident SILO and many of your resource pages.

 Keep in mind that link equity isn’t necessarily forever.
 The authority flowing from a backlink can dilute or disappear over time.
 That might happen if the referring domain increases the number of pages it links to, if there are duplicate pages, or if pages aren’t redirected properly.